All Episodes

 Just flood the zone.

-And take some, you know, it takes you know, get some people dressed up as new Black Panthers and take them with you.
+And take some, you know, take, get some people dressed up as new Black Panthers and take them with you.

 See what happens.